dougmoscrop/serverless-plugin-include-dependencies/README.md

 This is a Serverless plugin that should make your deployed functions smaller.

-It does this by enabling you to add your `node_modules` folder to the `exclude` list, then it individually adds each *actual file* that your handler depends on.
+It does this by enabling you to add your `node_modules` folder to the `exclude` list, then it individually adds each module that your handler depends on.

 ## Usage Example